Software Stack

 Conda

 It is not allowed to install conda environments on GDC home or GDC projects due to performance issues and the fact that they use a lot of inodes.
 More information can be found here.
 Either use your scratch or home (fast SSD drives).
-Conda environments can also be packed for archiving info.
+Conda environments can also be packed for archiving info or you can use tools such as Tykky to containerise it.

 Software wrappers